For detailed information on case planning processes, see Case planning - advice.

 When practitioners provide formal documentation to families, such as case plans and court reports, they should draw attention to the client details and ask the family to check that the information is recorded correctly.
 This will provide regular opportunities for children and parents to check their information is accurate, including about Aboriginal identity and update records if Aboriginality is identified further into child protection involvement.
 It is possible that families who have not previously identified as Aboriginal and/or Torres Strait Islander may wish to at a later time and practitioners need to be sensitive and accepting of this.

 - As soon as a child is identified as Aboriginal and/or Torres Strait Islander, ACSASS should be advised of the report and consulted on all significant decisions.
-The CYFA requires that an Aboriginal and/or Torres Strait Islander child's cultural plan aligns with their case plan.

 - Review the case plan to ensure it is consistent with the order or any conditions made by the Court.

-- Develop or arrange for the development of a cultural plan to be given to an Aboriginal child in out-of-home care and record the date given to the child in the case plan.
+- Develop or arrange for the development of a cultural plan to be given to an Aboriginal child in care and record the date given to the child in the case plan.

 - Update the actions table when required and provide the current version to the child and parents and to those included in the actions table.